AdaptivePerf/AdaptivePerf/README.md

 ![Off-CPU sampling](https://github.com/AdaptivePerf/AdaptivePerf/assets/24892582/cfe3d882-9ce1-40f8-8f57-e286f04057dd)

 Both single-threaded and multi-threaded programs are supported.
-All CPU architectures and vendors should also be supported (provided that the installation requirements are met, see below) since the main features of AdaptivePerf are based on kernel-based performance counters and portable stack traversal methods.
-However, if extra ```perf``` events are used for sampling, the list of available events should be checked beforehand by running ```perf list``` as this is architecture-dependent.
+All CPU architectures and vendors should also be supported (provided that the installation requirements are met, see below) since the main features of AdaptivePerf are based on kernel-based performance counters and portable stack traversal methods. **The tool has been successfully tested on x86-64, arm64, and RISC-V so far.** However, if extra ```perf``` events are used for sampling, the list of available events should be checked beforehand by running ```perf list``` as this is architecture-dependent.

 ## Current limitations / TODO
 Work is being done towards eliminating all of the limitations below step-by-step, stay tuned!